ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

-Subject Line
+Subject Line (brief, 50 characters or less)
 //blank line
-Descriptive Message (all descriptions in present tense)
+Descriptive Message (all descriptions in present tense, can be as long as needed)